-Bernt Hugenholtz (Of Counsel) specialises in the fields of copyright law, neighbouring rights and information law.
-He is Professor Emeritus of Intellectual Property Law at the University of Amsterdam, and former Director of the Institute for Information Law (IViR).
+Bernt Hugenholtz (Of Counsel) specialises in copyright, neighbouring rights and information law.
+He is Emeritus Professor of Intellectual Property Law at the University of Amsterdam and former Director of the Institute for Information Law (IViR).

-Bernt is the co-author, with Professor Paul Goldstein (Stanford University), of International Copyright.
-Principles, Law, and Practice (4th ed., Oxford University Press, 2019), and co-author, with Professor Thomas Dreier (TU Karlsruhe), of Concise European Copyright Law (2nd ed., Kluwer Law International, 2016).
-He has acted as a consultant to the World Intellectual Property Organisation (WIPO), the OECD, the European Presidency, the European Commission, the European Parliament, the government of the Netherlands and several other national governments.
-He is one of the founders of the Wittem Group which drafted the European Copyright Code, and co-founder of the European Copyright Society.
+Bernt has acted as a consultant to the World Intellectual Property Organisation (WIPO), the OECD, the EU Presidency, the European Commission, the European Parliament, the Dutch government and several other national government bodies.
+He is one of the founders of the Wittem group that drafted the European Copyright Code, as well as co-founder of the European Copyright Society.

-Bernt Hugenholtz was a member of the Amsterdam Bar from 1990 to 1998, and is currently a substitute judge at the Courts of Appeals in The Hague and Arnhem-Leeuwarden.
+Bernt Hugenholtz was a lawyer in Amsterdam from 1990 to 1998 and is now a substitute judge at the Courts of Appeal of The Hague and Arnhem-Leeuwarden.